benclark158/Landmarker/Tensorflow/README.md

 In this file, all of the Python code to generate and train the specific tensorflow models require for this project are included.

-##MobileNet
+## MobileNet

-This network is based of the Google MobileNet architecture, which can be found here > https://arxiv.org/pdf/1704.04861.pdf
+This network is based of the Google MobileNet architecture, which can be found here: https://arxiv.org/pdf/1704.04861.pdf

 ## Uses